Successful migration to WordPress in 3 easy steps

 If you run WordPress on your site, then it makes sense to have somebody on your team who really knows how it works.

-If your initial setup is not handled with care, then you could end up wasting several days of work checking old content for errors.
+If your initial setup is not handled with care, then you could end up spending several days of work checking old content for errors.

 Good luck!